Depreciation

 Suppose your business generates an income of $73,000 per year before depreciation.
 In the first year, your business would generate $73,000 in operating income, but after spending $18,000 on equipment, your positive cash flow would be $55,000 ($73,000 income minus $18,000 spent).
 However, for tax purposes, you would deduct only $3,000 for depreciation, leaving taxable income of $70,000 ($73,000 - $3,000).
 Your cash flow is lower than your taxable income in the first year.

-In years 2 through 5, your business would continue to generate $73,000 in income annually.
+Assume that in years 2 through 5, your business continues to generate $73,000 in income annually.
 Since no further cash is spent on the equipment, your positive cash flow would remain $73,000.
 However, you would still deduct $3,000 for depreciation each year, leaving a taxable income of $70,000.

 (Note: This example is for illustrative purposes only.
 Consult your accountant for the appropriate depreciation calculation and tax treatment specific to your situation.)